Fitt-Check/cis-famu-semester-project-PTSO-AI/README.md

   // TODO: Do something with posts...
    }
 }
-(Create/POST) Create a new like on a post
-(Delete) Delete existing like
-(Create/POST) Create a new comment on a post
-(Delete) Delete existing comment
-Create Post Screen
-(Create/POST) Create a new post object
-Profile Screen
-(Read/GET) Query logged in user object
-(Update/PUT) Update user profile image

 | Method | Endpoint              | Description                                                                 | Example Query                                                        |
 |--------|-----------------------|-----------------------------------------------------------------------------|----------------------------------------------------------------------|
 | POST   | /login                | User logs in or creates an account.                                         | { "username": "user1", "password": "password123" }                    |